-Introducing Ebonywood Mansion – a miniature haunted house with an owl weathervane on the front tower that’s perfect for Halloween decor.
+Introducing Ebonywood Mansion - a miniature haunted house with an owl weathervane on the front tower that's perfect for Halloween decor.
 A bat with outstretched wings guards the front entrance and smaller bats fly about the twin chimneys.
-The free paper pattern – the Front Tower Clockhouse – to make your own Halloween Mansion is available in the Paper Glitter Glue Library.
+The free paper pattern - the Front Tower Clockhouse - to make your own Halloween Mansion is available in the Paper Glitter Glue Library in the January 2020 section.
 Also, it is the same pattern as the Haunted Schoolhouse.

 What are some of the design features on the paper house, Ebonywood Mansion?